top of page

 4. Receive Your Notice to Schedule (NTS)

-5. Schedule Your Exam
+5. Schedule Your Exam through Prometric or other approved testing centers

 6. Take Your Exam(s)